S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/determine-requirements.md

 -   **Relevant**: it contributes to the requirement's value in relation to the driver
 -   **Complete**: together they cover the full intent of the requirement.

-**Note:** From the perspective of the requirement that is being clarified through acceptance criteria, these acceptance criteria point toward sub-requirements the intervention must fulfill, related to adequately fulfilling the main requirement, typically relating to the condition(s) or intended outcome(s) of that requirement.
+**Note:** From the perspective of the requirement that is being clarified through acceptance criteria, these acceptance criteria point toward sub-requirements the intervention must fulfill, related to adequately fulfilling the main requirement, typically relating to the enablingg conditions or intended outcomes of that requirement.
 Acceptance criteria are typically defined as intended outcomes only.

 ## Keep a Record